 The feline body - much like ours - has an excellent immune system.
 It identifies hostile bacteria, viruses, as well as toxins and fights them.
 The immune system's weapon of choice is an inflammation of certain tissues: a small and temporary price to pay when the body is under attack.

 Note: We may get commissions for purchases made through links on this page.

 Unfortunately, an overzealous immune system can get confused and mark an innocent chicken or beef protein as the enemy.
 The resulting inflammation can cause various types of symptoms (we'll soon discuss those) and is generally referred to as an allergy.
 The protein that causes the reaction is called the allergen.

-It can be difficult to tell which exact protein in a cat’s food is the allergen.
-That’s why veterinarians are more likely to address food sources – an animal or plant – as the potential allergens.
-A recent study indicated that the most common food allergens in cats are beef, fish and chicken.
+It can be difficult to tell which exact protein in a cat's food is the allergen.
+That's why veterinarians are more likely to address food sources— an animal or plants—as potential allergens.
+A recent study indicates that the most common food allergens in cats are beef, fish, and chicken.

 Fact #3 - Food intolerance is not an allergy

 When a cat's lack of ability to digest a type of food causes an upset stomach, we call that food intolerance.
 It's not an allergic reaction because it does not involve the immune system.